ammarm08/technical-posts/posts/sicp-notes.md

 ```

 In the former case, not only does the return value of each function call depend on what its recursive call returns, the process must
 also somehow maintain state about this growing stack of calls.
 Why?
-Because when a recursive call returns, it must be then be applied
+Because when a recursive call returns, it must then be applied
 to the "deferred operation" (`multiplying b * expR(b, n -1)`).
 This gets computationally expensive.

 In the latter case, all state transformations are represented in the parameters of each recursive call.
 As each function call goes along,